Sous-chef: Qualifications

 Many sous-chefs get to their position via promotion, after training and experience in the culinary profession.

 In Canada, one way to advance to the sous-chef position is by getting a specialized college diploma, acquiring the knowledge necessary to qualify to take the Red Seal for the Journeyman Cook exam.
-A year after completing the exam, it is possible to enroll in the Chef Program to take an exam with the Canadian Culinary Foundation.
+A year after completing the exam, it is possible to enroll in the Chef Program to take an exam with the Canadian Culinary Federation.
 Then, after four to five years of working experience, one can apply to the Certified Chef de Cuisine program.